notofonts/noto-docs/src/miniarticles/NotoSansTifinaghAzawagh.md

 # Noto Sans Tifinagh Azawagh

-Noto Sans Tifinagh Azawagh is a sanserif design in the Azawagh variant for texts in the Tifinagh script.
+Noto Sans Tifinagh Azawagh is a sans serif design in the Azawagh variant for texts in the Tifinagh script.

-Noto Sans Tifinagh Azawagh contains 168 glyphs, 5 OpenType features, and supports 76 characters from 2 Unicode blocks: Tifinagh, Combining Diacritical Marks.
+Noto Sans Tifinagh Azawagh contains 168 glyphs, 5 OpenType features, and supports 76 characters from 2 Unicode blocks: : Tifinagh, Combining Diacritical Marks.

 ## Supported writing systems